pdavidboll/SPUR/README.md

 Becker, Sascha O., P. David Boll and Hans-Joachim Voth "Spatial Unit Roots in Regressions: A Practitioner's Guide and a Stata Package", 2025.

-Raj Chetty, Nathaniel Hendren, Patrick Kline, Emmanuel Saez "Where is the land of Opportunity?
+Chetty, Raj, Nathaniel Hendren, Patrick Kline, Emmanuel Saez "Where is the land of Opportunity?
 The Geography of Intergenerational Mobility in the United States" , The Quarterly Journal of Economics 129(4) (2014), 1553–1623, https://doi.org/10.1093/qje/qju022

 Müller, Ulrich K. and Mark W. Watson "Spatial Unit Roots and Spurious Regression", Econometrica 92(5) (2024), 1661–1695. https://www.princeton.edu/~umueller/SPUR.pdf.